 Thrombophlebitis is swelling (inflammation) of a vein.
-A blood clot (thrombus) in the vein can cause this swelling.
+A blood clot (thrombus) in the vein is the most common cause of this swelling.

 Phlebitis; Deep vein thrombosis - thrombophlebitis; Thrombophilia - thrombophlebitis